After Opioid Addiction: 10 Celebrities’ Journey to Recovery

 The United States – still in the grip of the nation’s worst addiction epidemic in history – lost over 700,000 people between 1999 and 2017 to drug overdoses.
 On average, 130 Americans die every day from an overdose related to Opioids.
 Approximately 1.7 million Americans have a diagnosable addiction to prescription Opioids (such as OxyContin® or hydrocodone).
 Another 652,000 people suffer from addiction to Heroin.
 Celebrities are no different and their journey to recovery can be just as challenging.
 Below are 10 celebrities who have found recovery from Opioid addiction and continue to promote sobriety.

 The universally-beloved Iron Man actor was first introduced to drugs by his father at the age of 6.
-In the years that followed, Downey recounts experimenting with a range of substances, including mixing alcohol with heroin and amphetamines.
+In the years that followed, Downey recounts experimenting with a range of substances, including mixing alcohol with Heroin and Amphetamines.
 After multiple failed attempts at sobriety in and out of rehab and jail, Downey checked himself into rehab in 2001.
-It took six years of sobriety and working to regain the trust of studio heads before he was cast in both Iron Man and Ben Stiller’s Tropic Thunder in 2007.
+It took 6 years of sobriety and working to regain the trust of studio heads before he was cast in both Iron Man and Ben Stiller’s Tropic Thunder in 2007.

 Job one is get out of that cave.
 A lot of people do get out but don’t change.
 So the thing is to get out and recognize the significance of that aggressive denial of your fate, come through the crucible forged into a stronger metal.